dart-lang/language/working/parts-with-imports/feature-specification.md

 * The extension is available *by import* in the Dart file.

 where an extension is available by import in a Dart file if any of:
-* That file contains an import directive which *imports the extension*
+* That file contains an import directive which *imports the extension*.
 * That file is a part file and the extension is (recursively) available by import in its parent file.

 (One way to visualize the availability is to associate declared or imported extensions with scopes.
-If a file has an import directive which imports an extension, the extension is associated with the import scope of that file, or with the prefix import scope if the import is prefixed.
+If a file has an import directive which imports an extension, the extension is associated with the import scope or combined import scope of that file, depending on whether the import is prefixed or not.
 A declaration in the library itself is associated with the top-level scope of each file.
 Then an extension is available in a file if it is associated with any scope in the top-level scope chain of that file.)